mainej/schema-voyager/README.md

 #### collections

 Datomic attributes that share a namespace (e.g. `:track/artist` and `:track/duration`) often appear together on an entity.
-In the majority of the database world, the namespace `:artist` would be called a "table".
+In the majority of the database world, the namespace `:track` would be called a "table".
 (The attributes would be called "columns" and the entities that use them "rows".)
 However, Datomic itself does not use the word "table", nor does it introduce its own terminology for idents that share a namespace.